ACoAs MANIPULATING Self & Others (Part 3c)

 5. Magneto-ception

+: Ability to detect the Earth’s magnetic fields, providing a sense of direction.
+It’s not strong (like in birds), but experiments show we do have some.
 The mechanism is not clear, but may have to do with deposits of ferric iron in our nose.
-It could be, since humans given magnetic implants have a much stronger magneto-ception than those without (MORE…. )
+It could be, since humans given magnetic implants have it much stronger than those without (MORE…. )

 7. Pressure: Identifying shapes, softness, textures, vibrations….